sogua1980/cis342/README.md

 - static local variable
     - Possible to define multiple static local variables of the same name, defined in different functions.
     - They represent different memory locations.
-- The case of the preceeding code.
+- The case of the preceding code.

 Virtual memory layout
 ---